gl-inet/docs4.x/docs/tutorials/build_your_own_wireguard_home_server_with_two_glinet_routers.md

-# Build Your Own WireGuard Home Server with two GL-iNet Routers
+# Build Your Own WireGuard Home Server with two GL.iNet Routers

 This article will introduce how to set up your home router as the WireGuard VPN server and your travel router as the WireGuard VPN client to connect together remotely, so that you can use your home IP address with the travel router anywhere.